Stochastic star formation activity of galaxies within the first billion years probed by JWST

 \subsection{Burstiness and fit quality}

 We used \cigale\ to fit HST+JWST photometry and derive physical properties.
 The fitting setup follows the approach described in Sect.~\ref{sec: module_test}.
-We perform independent \cigale\ runs, each time varying the burstiness level ($\sigma_{\rm run} = 0.01, 0.1, 0.4, 0.6, 0.8, 1.0$), ranging from a classic $\tau$-delayed SFH with negligible stochasticity ($\sigma_{\rm run} \lesssim 0.1$) to a scenario dominated by strong bursts ($\sigma_{\rm run} = 1.0$).
+We performed independent \cigale\ runs, each time varying the burstiness level ($\sigma_{\rm run} = 0.01, 0.1, 0.4, 0.6, 0.8, 1.0$), ranging from a classic $\tau$-delayed SFH with negligible stochasticity ($\sigma_{\rm run} \lesssim 0.1$) to a scenario dominated by strong bursts ($\sigma_{\rm run} = 1.0$).
 The input parameters used in the SED fitting are listed in Table~\ref{tab: input_param}.

 In Fig.~\ref{fig: chi_2_distributions}, we compare the $\chi^2$ distribution obtained for the different $\sigma_{\rm run}$ values.
 The fit quality improves as the burstiness level increases.
-The distribution also becomes narrower at high $\sigma_{\rm run}$, reinforcing the preference for a stochastic SFH at high-redshift.
+The distribution also becomes narrower at high $\sigma_{\rm run}$, reinforcing the preference for a stochastic SFH at high redshift.
 The median $\chi^2$ (white line in Fig.~\ref{fig: chi_2_distributions}) saturates at $\sim9$ when $\sigma_{\rm run}\gtrsim 0.8$ is reached.
 The improvement of fit with increasing stochasticity is also found in individual redshift bins.
-These results confirm the conclusion obtained from the analysis of the mock catalogs: A high level of burstiness accounted for in the SFH is needed to fit early galaxies' SED.
+These results confirm the conclusion obtained from the analysis of the mock catalogs: a high level of burstiness accounted for in the SFH is needed to fit early galaxies' SED.
 This is also consistent with the conclusions of \cite{Faisst24}, who found that the best-fit parameter for galaxies at $z\sim7$ in the {\sc{Sphinx}}$^{20}$ simulation is $\sigma \sim 0.7$.
 The improvement of the $\chi^2$ distribution is the results of the wider variation in the recent SFH allowed by the highly bursty SFH.
 However, even if these $\chi^2$ distributions show that models with high burstiness level are needed to fit properly the observations, a lower $\chi^2$ obtained by a more complex model is not necessarily significant statistically as shown in \cite{Aufort20}.
 Hence we do not rely on the $\chi^2$ distributions for our analysis in the rest of this work.

-\subsection{Impact of the SFH burstiness on the Main Sequence}
+\subsection{Impact of the SFH burstiness on the main sequence}